microsoft/dotnet/releases/net471/KnownIssues/523633 - Setup - OS upgrade to Windows 10 gets the product in bad state.md

 Note:  Windows 10 Anniversary Update (version 1607) comes pre-installed with .NET Framework 4.6.2, and you can install .NET 4.7.1 on it using an offline (or web) installer.
 Similarly, Windows 10 Creators Update (version 1703) comes pre-installed with .NET Framework 4.7.

 ## Cause
 This issue occurs because the .NET Framework 4.7.1 product installation gets into a corrupted state after the OS upgrade.
-The OS upgrade preserves all the .NET 4.7.1 assemblies in the GAC as is, but the in-box assemblies are reverted to the in-box version (4.7).
+The OS upgrade preserves all the .NET Framework 4.7.1 assemblies in the GAC as is, but the in-box assemblies are reverted to the in-box version (4.7).
 Due to this mixed state, the .NET applications exhibit unexpected behaviors.

 ## Impact
 Applications may experience unexpected crashes in certain scenarios.
+For example, Visual Studio will experience a crash soon after opening a C# or VB project when .NET Framework is in this corrupted state.

 Note: This issue does not occur when you do an upgrade from Windows 10 Anniversary Update (version 1607) to Windows 10 Fall Creators Update (version 1709).

 ## Resolution
-To get the .NET Framework 4.7.1 product into a working state, you need to reinstall .NET 4.7.1.
+To get the .NET Framework 4.7.1 product into a working state, you need to reinstall [.NET Framework 4.7.1](http://go.microsoft.com/fwlink/?LinkId=852107).